Vaccines independent medical education

 - Impact of infectious diseases (IDs) and vaccine preventable IDs in older adults’ morbidity and mortality, and in relation to the frailty index

-- The role and value of vaccine solutions beyond the simple cost/benefit assessment of vaccines to support life-course immunisation and healthy aging
+- The role and value of vaccine solutions beyond the simple cost/benefit assessment of vaccines to support life-course immunisation and healthy ageing

 - Vaccine related education for Medical and Health Science schools or post-graduate courses